Deformations of hyperbolic convex polyhedra and 3-cone-manifolds: Local deformations

+For the next step, we apply Lemma \ref{lem:comb} to the graph obtained by shrinking the face $\mathrm f$ (as in Fig.~\ref{fig:moves}), and to the set of vertices that still have valency greater than $4$, except possibly the new vertex corresponding to $\mathrm f$.
+This gives us a second face $\mathrm f' \in F$, and we can assume that it is equal to $\mathrm f^v_1$ or $\mathrm f^v_2$ for each of its vertices.
+Applying a first-order deformation that only affects $p(\mathrm f')$ to the linear dependency will yield as above the vanishing of (up to three) other coefficients, and we can continue this process to show that the family $(d\psi_{v,i})$ is indeed linearly independent.
+This ends the proof that in the Euclidean case, $\overline{Pol}(\mathcal P)$ is a manifold of dimension $|E|+6$.

 Now let us go back to $\H^3$.
 We will use the projective (or Klein) model to embed $\H^3$ as the open unit ball of $\R^3$; this embedding is not conformal, but maps geodesic lines and planes of $\H^3$ to (portions of) straight lines and planes.
 In particular, it identifies convex hyperbolic polyhedra with convex Euclidean polyhedra contained in the open unit ball, and of course it preserves the combinatorial type.
-This shows that the above dimension computation is also valid for convex hyperbolic polyhedra.
-Finally, since the action of $\Isom^+(\H^3)$ on $\overline{Pol}(\mathcal P)$ is free and proper, the quotient $Pol(\mathcal P)$ is a manifold of dimension $\dim \overline{Pol}(\mathcal P) - \dim \Isom^+(\H^3) = |E|$. \end{proof}
+This shows that the above conclusion is also valid for convex hyperbolic polyhedra. \end{proof}